Kannagi/AltairX/ISA.md

 #### II.2.2.2) IN/OUT

-Load or store memory in IOSRAM
+Load or store memory from/in IOSRAM

 | 31 - 26    | 25 - 24 | 23 - 16   | 15 - 9 | 8 - 7  | 6       | 5 - 4 | 3 - 2 | 1 - 0 |
 | :--------: | :-----: | :-------: | :----: | :----: | :-----: | :---: | :---: | :---: |